Note: There will be a short outage to Opsview Monitor while the passwords are changed.

 /opt/opsview/watchdog/bin/opsview-monit stop all

-As root, validate that all of the Opsview Monitor daemons are running correctly:
+- As root on the orchestrator and all collectors, validate that all of the Opsview Monitor daemons are running correctly:

 To change the "admin" user password (if the current one is known) via the Opsview Monitor Web Interface follow the steps noted below:

 Login as the admin user

 Click on the name in the top right, then choose My Profile

 Enter the new password in the fields provided, and click Submit Changes

 Note: Your current UI session will continue, but you will need to use the new password for the next login.

 In the event that the "admin" password has been lost, the following commands will reset it to the installation default.

 mysql -u root -p Password: mysql> use opsview; mysql> UPDATE contacts SET encrypted_password='$2a$10$Jjfhbw7SZVDhLx/0ci3xYOMSpOkhCz7jfSlVKTWK0t4oopg.axcyu' WHERE name="admin";

 You should now be able to access the Opsview Monitor Web User Interface once again using the username "admin" and the password "initial".